Skip to main content

 • Xorg driver In order to expose certain features to the Xorg Server, AMD and Intel have additional drivers which may be needed for things like variable refresh rate or multiple display support.

-• Nouveau This is the open-source driver for NVIDIA GPUs.
-It consists of a DRM driver provided by the Linux kernel, OpenGL drivers (nvc0, nv50) from Mesa, and an Xorg driver (xorg-driver-video-nouveau).
-Device support for these drivers has historically lagged behind the NVIDIA proprietary drivers and likely will not support newer hardware and does not include Vulkan support.
-Performance of this driver also typically lags behind the proprietary drivers.
+• Nouveau This consists of a DRM driver provided by the Linux kernel, OpenGL drivers (nvc0, nv50) from Mesa, and an Xorg driver (xorg-driver-video-nouveau).

-Installing proprietary drivers may improve performance or certain features, however they are usually not necessary for normal daily usage.
-Solus provides a utility for installing drivers for detected hardware.
+Installing additional drivers may improve performance or provide additional features, however they are usually not necessary for normal daily usage.